thoughtram/blog/_posts/2017-02-27-three-things-you-didnt-know-about-the-async-pipe.md

 {% include plunk.html url="http://embed.plnkr.co/aFqRxUXaokBTxqluKZTy/" %}

-However, in terms of change detection it means that all components are checked each time *any* of the Observables fire.
+However, in terms of change detection, it means that all components are checked each time *any* of the Observables fire.
 That's a waste of resources.
 We can do better by setting the change detection for our `SeqComponent` to `OnPush` which means it will only check it's bindings if the inputs - the array in our case - changes.

 {% highlight js %}
 {% raw %}